 This blog covers the events when they engaged in some of the fiercest fighting of that year, at Trompetter’s Drift and elsewhere in the Fish River bush.
-The source of a major portion of the detail is taken from the memoir of James Edward Alexander.
+The source of a major portion of the detail is from the memoir of James Edward Alexander.

 Main picture: Xhosa warrior

 Early in 1835, with Port Elizabeth still a teenager at 15 years of age, it experienced its first real emergency.
 With the Xhosa tribes restive once again and attacks imminent during what was to become known as the Sixth Frontier War, Port Elizabeth was compelled to prepare against a possible attack.
 In order to obtain a clearer understanding of the unfolding events, the deeply troubled governor, Sir Benjamin D’Urban, elected to make an in loco inspection.
 En route to the frontier, D’Urban landed at Port Elizabeth.
 Embarking from his ship onto a surf boat, the Mfengu boatmen hauled them ashore using [rope] warps.